 Although Washington, DC, had higher crime rates than every state, it’s more fitting to compare its rates to other cities.
 (For more information about crime rates by city, read Which cities have the highest or lowest crime rates?)

 Since 1991, which marked the beginning of the national decline in crime rates, New Jersey and Florida have had the largest long-term decreases, while North Dakota had the smallest decrease in property crime and the largest increase in violent crime.

 Every state’s property crime rate was lower in 2020 than in 1991.
 The property crime rate declined by more than 75% in Massachusetts, Florida, and New Jersey.
 North Dakota’s property crime rate had the smallest decrease, at 22%.

 From 2019 to 2020, the property crime rate declined in 39 states and Washington, DC.
 Georgia’s property crime rate declined the most with a 28% decline, while Pennsylvania had the largest increase of 17% in its property crime rate.

 Meanwhile, the violent crime rate more than doubled in North Dakota, Montana, and South Dakota.
-These three states were all in the bottom six states by violent crime rate in 1991.
-The increase in Montana and South Dakota’s violent crime rate pushed them into the top 12 states by violent crime rate by 2020.
-North Dakota’s violent crime rate in 2020 was more than five times higher than in 1991, and its rank by violent crime moved from last in 1991 to 31st in 2020.
+In 1991, these three states had some of the nation’s lowest crime rates.
+Rates increased so much in Montana and South Dakota that they ranked in the top 12 states for violent crime rate by 2020.
+North Dakota’s 2020 violent crime rate was more than five times higher than in 1991, ranking last in 1991 and 31st in 2020.

-|District of Columbia||3,493.0||999.8|
+|District of Columbia||4,109||969|